theIvanR/torch-on-clunkers/README.md

 - test via: ```python -c "import torch; print('torch',torch.__version__,'cuda',torch.version.cuda,'ok',torch.cuda.is_available(),'devices',torch.cuda.device_count()); [print(i, torch.cuda.get_device_name(i)) for i in range(torch.cuda.device_count())]; print(torch.randn(2,2,device='cuda'))"```

 ## 4: Rebuilding and troubleshooting
+- drop zlibwapi.dll if needed into the envs/your_python_directory if something needs it.
 - when rebuilding, recommended to delete all build artifacts (egg, /dist, and /build)
 - troubleshoot one flag at a time and use Dependency Walker liberally, consult chatgpt and similar.